andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

     running = true;
     ctx = this;

-    // start a thread that periodically checks if your app is in foreground t = new Thread(new Runnable() {
+    // start a thread that periodically checks if your app is in the foreground t = new Thread(new Runnable() {
       @Override
       public void run() {